 The Board, based on the Committee's recommendation, approved, and adopted an Executive Incentive-Based Compensation Recoupment Policy (Recoupment Policy), which we filed as an exhibit to our 2023 Form 10-K, effective as of August 2, 2012, and as amended effective as of October 2, 2023 (Effective Date).
 The purpose of the Recoupment Policy is to (i) prevent the unjust enrichment of current or former executive officers by permitting Tredegar to recover incentive-based compensation that was paid or issued or became vested as a result of financial results that were later determined to be incorrect, and (ii) mitigate the risk of manipulation of data used to determine the payment, issuance or vesting of incentive-based compensation.
 The Recoupment Policy applies to all incentive-based compensation granted on or after the Effective Date to current or former executive officers of Tredegar.
-The Recoupment Policy applies if (a) Tredegar is required to prepare an accounting restatement of its consolidated financial statements due to the material noncompliance by Tredegar with any financial reporting requirement under the U.S. federal securities laws, and (b) a current or former executive officer of Tredegar received incentive-based compensation in excess of the amount of cash or the number of shares of Tredegar common stock that such executive officer would otherwise have received or that would have become vested if the restated financial statements had been used to determine whether such incentive-based compensation should have been received or vested.
-In these cases, Tredegar will recover from such current or former executive officer the amount of cash or shares that was paid or issued in excess of the amount of cash or shares that would have become vested according to the restated financial statements, calculated on a pre-tax basis.
+The Recoupment Policy applies if (a) Tredegar is required to prepare an accounting restatement of its consolidated financial statements due to the material noncompliance by Tredegar with any financial reporting requirement under the U.S. federal securities laws, and (b) a current or former executive officer of Tredegar received or that would have become vested if the restated financial statements had been used to determine whether such incentive-based compensation should have been received or vested.
+In these cases, Tredegar will recover from such current or former executive officer the amount of cash or shares that was paid or issued in such as paid or issued in the security officer the amount of cash or shares that was paid or issued to receive officer the amount of cash or shares that was paid or issued in the security officer the amount of cash or shares that was paid or issued in the security officer the amount of cash or shares that was paid or issued in the security officer the the security officer the amount of cash or shares that was paid or issued in the secure the the secure form such current or former executive officer th excess of the amount of cash or shares that would have been paid or issued or have become vested according to the restated financial statements, calculated on a pre-tax basis.